Compassion Focused Therapy (CFT)

 Prior to 2012, I was predominantly a Cognitive Behavioural therapist.
 However, once I learned Compassion Focused Therapy, it not only changed my life but the lives of my clients.
 As I began integrating CFT into my online practice, I noticed people healing at much faster rates and developing greater confidence for handling adversity.
 In fact, the average number of sessions decreased somewhat dramatically after I introduced this approach, and I can now say with relative assurance that most of my clients will get through CFT in about 10 to 20 sessions.

-I am currently one of only 100 therapists to have attended the University of Derby’s prestigious program in Compassion Focused Therapy, which is a year-long intensive centred around theory, practice, and supervision.
+I am currently one of only 100 therapists to have attended the University of Derby’s prestigious program in Compassion Focused Therapy, which is a year-long intensive centred around counseling theory, practice, and supervision.
 After being qualified in CFT in 2012, I was trained in Dr. Neff’s American variant, Mindful Self-Compassion.
 And since incorporating CFT into my practice, I have run groups in hospital, university, and other settings on such topics as shame, anxiety, and self-criticism.

 Though I continue to receive supervision from the original developers of Compassion Focused Therapy, I am now qualified to supervise and offer one-on-one training to other clinicians who want to incorporate CFT into their practice.
 If you’re a clinician looking for an experienced CFT therapist to guide you in practising CFT techniques and integrating it with other modalities, I am available to oversee your transition.

-Learning Compassion Focused Therapy not only changed my career in counselling but my relationship with myself.
+Learning Compassion Focused Therapy not only changed my career in counseling but my relationship with myself.
 I know this modality works because I have witnessed first-hand its ability to transform an individual’s relationships with themselves to be kinder and more empathetic.

 Learn To Love Yourself The Way You Love Others